emurdnt/take-home-assignment-react/README.md

 # Rover React Assignment

 This is a take home assignment in React and GraphQL.
-This is the first time I've ever used GraphQL.
+It's my first time ever using GraphQL.
 It was challenging to learn it in a week but I had fun building this.
 I built a custom hook called useForm to manage the login form.

 ## Screenshots